 An evaluation essay is an objective, it can be followed by other people, and they can infer how to judge similar things from this essay.
 So, you are responsible for providing plausible criteria or standards of evaluation.
 It means that the paper will have a clear structure and a thesis.
 It also means that you will have to pick the topic carefully so that it can be evaluated (physical nature of rain is a worthy topic, for example, but not for evaluation).
-This is why we provide a guide on writing this kind of paper and a hundred current and interesting evaluation essay topics for you to use freely.
+This is why Do My Writing provides a guide on writing this kind of paper and a hundred current and interesting evaluation essay topics for you to use freely.

 The Structure And The Way Of Building An Evaluation Process

 The structure of this essay is that of every other paper: introduction, body, and conclusion.

 In the introduction, you name entities you plan to evaluate, mention how they affect you, and introduce the thesis.